decaporg/decap-cms/website/content/docs/widgets/list.md

 - **Data type:** list of widget values
 - **Options:**
   - `default`: if `fields` is specified, declare defaults on the child widgets; if not, you may specify a list of strings to populate the text field
-  - `allow_add`: if added and labeled `false`, button to add additional widgets disappears
+  - `allow_add`: if added and set to `false`, hides the button to add additional items
-  - `collapsed`: if added and labeled `false`, the list widget's content does not collapse by default
+  - `collapsed`: if added and set to `false`, the list widget's content does not collapse by default
   - `summary`: allows customization of a collapsed list item object in a similar way to a [collection summary](/docs/configuration-options/?#summary)
-  - `minimize_collapsed`: if added and labeled `true`, the list widget's content will be completely hidden instead of only collapsed if the list widget itself is collapsed
+  - `minimize_collapsed`: if added and set to `true`, the list widget's content will be completely hidden instead of only collapsed if the list widget itself is collapsed
+  - `label_singular`: singular label to show as a part of the add button
   - `field`: a single widget field to be repeated
   - `fields`: a nested list of multiple widget fields to be included in each repeatable iteration
 - **Example** (`field`/`fields` not specified):